 The National Heart, Lung, and Blood Institute (NHLBI) is strongly committed to supporting research aimed at preventing and treating heart, lung, and blood diseases and conditions and sleep disorders.

-NHLBI-supported research has led to many advances in medical knowledge and care.
-Often, these advances depend on the willingness of volunteers to take part in clinical trials.
+Much of this research depends on the willingness of volunteers to take part in clinical trials.

 Clinical trials test new ways to prevent, diagnose, or treat various diseases and conditions.
 For example, new treatments for a disease or condition (such as medicines, medical devices, surgeries, or procedures) are tested in volunteers who have the illness.
 Testing shows whether a treatment is safe and effective in humans before it is made available for widespread use.